What is a pediatrician?

 Foster healthy lifestyles.

-Ensure appropriate development and preventive health screenings.
+Make sure that kids have the correct development and preventive health screenings.

 Organic diseases and dysfunctions